Trapped in the Closet (South Park): Tom Cruise parody

 The creators used the ambiguity of "coming out of the closet", having Tom Cruise literally refusing to come out of Stan's closet, in a parody of rumors that Cruise was homosexual.
 Cruise has a documented history of litigation against others involving rumors as to his sexuality, and some speculated whether Cruise could sue South Park.
 Entertainment Weekly asked in December 2005 whether South Park was "cruisin' for a bruisin'" and wondered "how that sort of Cruise-bashing is going to go over with Park creators Trey Parker and Matt Stone's new bosses: Paramount Pictures just inked the dudes to a three-year deal.
 Other people with Paramount deals?
 Oh, just, you know, Tom Cruise.
 Should be one hell of a studio Christmas party".

 Concerns over possible litigation were raised in other countries where South Park is syndicated.
 The episode's planned screening on the UK's Paramount Comedy 1 channel was canceled for fear that Cruise would sue.
-In Australia, SBS TV screened the episode in late February, a spokesman telling Australian The Daily Telegraph that "We haven't received any legal threats so we're going to publish and be damned."
+In Australia, SBS TV screened the episode in late February, with a spokesman telling Australian The Daily Telegraph that "We haven't received any legal threats so we're going to publish and be damned."